Automatically shooting perfect Holy Grail Time Lapse without touching the camera

 qDslrDashboard will work with nearly any Nikon or Canon cameras.
 With the Nikon D5300 and the Canon 6D you can even use their internal WiFi to connect!

 The new qDslrDashboard is available at dslrdashboard.info.
-It cross platform and works on Android devices as well as PC and Mac.
-Currently iOS ist still missing, but Mac-Users can use a MacBook to control the camera.
+It cross platform and works on Android devices, iOS devices, PC and Mac.

 You can connect the camera via four different options: